 These will normally be given to you in the form of vouchers, so ask an airline representative for them.
 If you do not receive these things, pay for them yourself and ask for receipts to make a claim later.

-A Delay of Three or More Hours
+Flight Delays of Three or More Hours

 As above, but you are now also entitled to compensation.
 There’s a sliding scale, based on the amount of the delay and the distance you are travelling.
-I ranges from €250 for a 3 hour delay with a flight distance of less than 1500 KMS to €600 if your delay is 4 hours or more and you are flying more than 3,500 KMS.
+It ranges from €250 for a 3 hour delay with a flight distance of less than 1500 KMS to €600 if your delay is 4 hours or more and you are flying more than 3,500 KMS.

 This may not happen automatically – you need to make a claim from the airline.

-A Delay of Five or More Hours
+Flight Delays of Five or More Hours

 All of the above and additionally you are entitled to a full refund on the original ticket.
 You are also entitled to a refund for onward flights missed with the same airline.